 “I have data that corroborates your story.”
 He’s now working for Star Trek.

-Lieutenant Commander Data, played by Brent Spiner, was the pale-skinned android crew member on Star Trek: The Next Generation, which aired from 1987-1994.
+Lieutenant Commander Data, played by Brent Spiner, was the pale-skinned android crew member on the TV show Star Trek: The Next Generation, which aired from 1987-1994.

 He must have taken a wrong turn at Albuquerque.

 “I should have taken that left toin at Albukoykee” is a famous catchphrase of Bugs Bunny, star of the long-running series of animated shorts by Warner Brothers.
 He was created in the 1930s by a team of animators including Friz Freleng, Chuck Jones, and Tex Avery and voiced by longtime WB voice artist Mel Blanc.
 He is one of the most popular and enduring animated characters of all time, rivaled only by Mickey Mouse.

 A common trope of time travel stories is when a character ends up becoming his/her own ancestor.
 Try Heinlein’s short story “All You Zombies” for an extreme example.

 [Sung.]
 Sandy Frank … Sandy Frank … gads about the house all day …